nokia/ClickNF/README.md

 To configure ClicNF run this command in its root directory:

-./configure --disable-linuxmodule --enable-user-multithread --enable-dpdk --enable-epoll --enable-openssl --enable-batch;
+./configure --disable-linuxmodule --enable-user-multithread --enable-dpdk --enable-epoll --enable-openssl --enable-batch --enable-aqm;

 in which: